Skip to main content

 Why do discriminatory covenants still appear in records?

 Although discriminatory covenants have been legally unenforceable since the U.S. Supreme Court ruling in Shelley v.
 Kraemer (1948) and became illegal under the Fair Housing Act of 1968, they can still be found in older recorded documents.
-These restrictions once prevented people from buying, renting, or living in certain properties.
+These restrictions once prevented people, particularly those excluded because of their race, color, religion, age, or national origin from buying, renting, or living in certain properties.

 California law addresses discriminatory covenants

-Starting July 1, 2022, Assembly Bill 1466 (McCarty) requires California Recorders, and others, to prepare and record modifications for documents that include discriminatory restrictions based on:
+Starting July 1, 2022, Assembly Bill 1466 (McCarty) requires California Recorders, and others, to prepare and record modifications for documents that include discriminatory restrictions.

 • age